 The above principles are all the more essential in light of developments in the forums for public debate and dialogue.
 For many people, the Internet has become the predominant means for communication and public discourse.
 Social media websites "can provide perhaps the most powerful mechanisms available to a private citizen to make his or her voice heard."
 Packingham, 137 S. Ct. at 1737.
-"They allow a person with an Internet connection to become a town crier with a voice that resonates farther than it could from any soapbox."
+"They allow a person with an Internet connection to 'become a town crier with a voice that resonates farther than it could from any soapbox."
 Id. (quoting Reno, 521 U.S. at 870).
-In 2021, 93 percent of American adults reported using the Internet.
+When this Court decided Reno in 1997, the government estimated that "[a]s many as 40 million people use the Internet."
+Reno, 521 U.S. at 870 (alteration in original).
+When this Court decided Packingham in 2017, Facebook alone had 1.79 billion users.
+137 S. Ct. at 1735.
+By 2021, 93 percent of American adults reported using the Internet.
 Internet/Broadband Fact Sheet, Pew Rsch.
 Ctr.
 (Apr.
 7, 2021).
-12